cc-hpc-itwm/GPI-2/README.md

 ## 5. THE GASPI_LOGGER

 The `gaspi_logger` utility is used to view and separate the output from all nodes when the function gaspi_printf is called.
-The `gaspi_logger` is started, on another session, on the master node.
+The `gaspi_logger` is started, on another session or in the backgroun, on the master node.
 The output of the application, when using gaspi_printf, will be redirected to the `gaspi_logger`.
 Other I/O routines (e.g. printf) will not.

-A further separation of output (useful for debugging) can be achieved by using the routine gaspi_printf_to which sends the output to the `gaspi_logger` started on a particular node.
+A further separation of output (useful for debugging) can be achieved by using the routine `gaspi_printf_to` which sends the output to the `gaspi_logger` started on a particular node.
 For example,

 ```